juanramirezc2/emailList/README.md

 ## Overview

-for this challenge i use Sass files as a css preprocessor,BEM as Css methodology, Object oriented approach,i have not used Js external libraries for the front End code.
+for this challenge i use Sass files as a css preprocessor,BEM as Css methodology, Object oriented javascript approach,i have not used Js external libraries for the front End code.

 in order to run this code you need to have installed
 * NodeJs